anyoptimization/pymoo/docs/source/case_studies/portfolio_allocation.md

 +++

-In this quick tutorial, the portfolio allocation problem shall be investigated.
+In this quick tutorial, the portfolio allocation problem will be investigated.
 Of course, this is not financial advice in any way but should illustrate how multi-objective optimization can be applied to a quite interesting problem.

 +++

-Let us start by loading some data for illustration purposes.
+Let's start by loading some data for illustration purposes.
 Feel free to use your own.

 ```{code-cell} ipython3
 import pandas as pd